 Helen Cannings Registered MBACP (Accred)

-Life is complex and at times we feel lost and unable to work things through on our own: perhaps events have taken you by surprise and left you confused; anxiety and depression may have settled into your life without you understanding how or why, or maybe there are events from the past that still trouble you.
+Life can be complex and challenging.
 Talking to friends and family can help but it's not always enough or appropriate - this is where seeking professional help for yourself comes in.

 The aims of counselling are to provide greater understanding and perspective on your problems; to understand your reactions and behaviours better; to develop personal insight and self awareness; to achieve greater self-acceptance and gain a sense of empowerment.
 You can then work towards a more positive sense of who you are, what is important to you, the choices you have and the goals you want to achieve, thus enabling lasting change.

 My background is in group training and an enduring interest in people led me into my counselling career.
 I am NHS trained, have worked with the homeless and was a counsellor at The Heart of Kent Hospice for 5 years.
-I have been in private practice for 9 years, offering counselling from my own peaceful garden room.
+I have been in private practice for 10 years, offering counselling from my own peaceful garden room (as pictured)